iThinkyouknow/psalter1912-data/README.md

     git clone --recurse-submodules <your project url>

-When you are pulling in your main project and would also like to pull whatever is the latest from the submodule. (still trying out)
+When you are pulling in your main project and would also like to pull whatever is the latest from the submodule.

-    git pull --recurse-submodules
+    git submodule update --recursive --remote

 ### There are unminified jsons that I work with (this helps with git diffing so that I know what I have changed.) and minified ones.
 You should use the minified ones for making your app.